kchatlosh/digiethicsDRI/sections/impact3.md

 * How could your work cause changes to or justify social, economic or political discourses?
 * Will your work be used for profit, for who?

 Pair up with another person near you and discuss.
 Share as a class.

-# Pause.

-Update our shared guidelines:

-* What is the third level of impact?
-* Additional examples of this?

 ******